YuUitea/Plan-A-Web-Service/README.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.yuyat.plan-a-todo' is invalid and this project uses 'com.yuyat.planatodo' instead.
+* The original package name 'com.yuyat.plan-a-todo' is invalid and this project uses 'com.yuyat.plana.todo' instead.

 # Getting Started